flammie/purplemonkeydishwasher/bibs/index.markdown

 * [pirinen.html](pirinen.html) is a generated html page that shows all those documents, it's not as nice as [this front page](../index.html) but I made it as an engineering exercise and it was fun
+* [master.bib](master.bib) is a bib file for everything I have cited in this repo, give or take a few
+* [master.html](master.html) is a generated html for all my cites, kind of cool actually if you think a bout ti :-D